List of films set in Alaska

 This is a list of films set in Alaska, whether in part or in full.
 This North American setting is part of the Northern genre.
-It includes movies in which location shooting occurred both inside and outside of Alaska.
+It includes movies in which location shooting occurred both inside Alaska and outside the state, on sound stages or snowy locations closer to Hollywood.

 Following the main list is a list of films which were filmed in Alaska, but set elsewhere.